EaglesReign/test2PTH/README.md

 a local variable.
 Comment out that print statement and run it again and it will print the global variable.

 infinite.js
+Use the d8 interpreter.
+It will print the numbers 1-1000 and then break out of the infinite loop.
 </pre>